electricmonk/ts-react-tdd/README.md

 #### React

+#### Vite
+A modern opinionated bundler with out-of-the-box Typescript support.
+And it's REALLY fast.

-#### Jest
+#### Vitest
-Although not without issues, Jest has proven to be a mature and effective testing library.
-It offers a more cohesive framework than the alternative (Mocha/Chai), it integrates very nicely with [React Testing Library](https://github.com/testing-library/react-testing-library) and its plugin API is less messy in our opinion.
+Although not without issues, Vitest has proven to be a fast and effective testing library.
+Its main advantage over Jest is that you have a single config file, instead of managing separate Jest and Webpack configurations.
+It integrates very nicely with [React Testing Library](https://github.com/testing-library/react-testing-library) and has backwards support for Jest's testing API.

-#### Puppeteer
+#### Playwright
+A mature framework for E2E tests with an API similar to Testing Library.

 ### Engineering Principles